HSEdwards/pokedex/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby minimal starter
+  Made with Gatsby!
 </h1>

-Hello user!
+<h2>Hello user!</h2>
 This is my pokedex.
-You need to install axios to use.
-But other than that, it exists in all its current glory.

-In theory you are able to view a working version of this website at the link https://hsedwards.github.io/pokedex/
+You should be able to view a version of this site on https://hsedwards.github.io/pokedex/

 All it does now is produce basic information about a pokemon that you search for by name.
 Names must be spelled correctly.

+Here is what else you will need:

+<h2>Gatsby-</h2>
+use: npm run develop
+to start the server and then go to http://localhost:8000 to see edits in real time.

+<h2>D3-</h2>
+use: npm i d3
+to import the d3 library